coldbox-modules/LaunchDarklySDK/README.md

 };
 ```

-If you're using this library outside of ColdBox, there's a couple things you'll need to do manally.
+If you're using this library outside of ColdBox, there's a couple things you'll need to do manually.

 ### Create the client CFC (WireBox standalone)